Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Related Work

 \subsection{Active Learning for Object Detection}

 Several attempts have been made to apply AL for object detection tasks, and most of them are focused on 2D object detection task.
-Aghdam et al. \cite{aghdam2019active} proposed to obtain an image-level score by aggregating pixel-wise scores for active selection.
-Instead of aggregating pixel-wise scores, Brust et al. \cite{brust2018active} investigate various methods to aggregate bounding box scores.
-Roy et al. \cite{roy2018deep} utilized the disagreement of layer-wise prediction scores for query and the method is specific to one-stage object detectors with similar architecture of SSD \cite{liu2016ssd}.
-Kao et al. \cite{kao2018localization} combined the uncertainty in both classification and location prediction to query samples.
-These AL methods are specifically optimized for 2D object detection and are entangled with the architecture of 2D object detectors, and thus a direct application to 3D object detection is either infeasible or sub-optimal.
-The only work we are aware that tackles AL for 3D object detection is reported in \cite{feng2019deep}, but the method is entangled with frustum-based detectors and only uncertainty-based AL is investigated.
-In this work, we focus on diversity-based AL and our method is agnostic to the detector architecture.
+An image-level score was proposed by aggregating pixel-wise scores for active selection~\cite{aghdam2019active}.
+Instead of aggregating pixel-wise scores, \cite{brust2018active} investigate various methods to aggregate bounding box scores. {~\cite{blad2023} introduced a box-level active detection framework designed to control a box-based budget per cycle.
+Within this proposed box-level setting, a novel pipeline called the Complementary Pseudo Active Strategy (ComPAS) is developed.
+This strategy leverages both human annotations and model intelligence in a complementary manner.
+An efficient input-end committee queries labels only for informative objects, while simultaneously, well-learned targets are identified by the model and supplemented with pseudo-labels. ~\cite{park2023active} introduced a novel method called Hierarchical Uncertainty Aggregation (HUA), which aims to assess the informativeness of images by calculating the epistemic uncertainty associated with each bounding box.} The disagreement of layer-wise prediction scores~\cite{roy2018deep} was utilized for query and the method is specific to one-stage object detectors with similar architecture of SSD \cite{liu2016ssd}.
+Following these, \cite{kao2018localization} combined the uncertainty in both classification and location prediction to query samples. {More recently, A two-stage approach was introduced by estimating the uncertainty at image level and selecting diverse samples~\cite{wu2022entropy}. \cite{yu2022consistency} introduced an active learning strategy based on the consistency between the original and augmented data. \cite{kothawade2022talisman} focused on selecting rare samples and proposed to efficiently target and acquire images with rare slices.
+A relevant problem of selecting most informative samples in the target domain was proposed to facilitate domain adaptation for object detection~\cite{yuan2023bi3d}.} Despite many attempts to address active learning for object detection tasks, these generic active learning methods for object detection are specifically optimized for 2D object detection and are entangled with the architecture of 2D object detectors, and thus a direct application to 3D object detection is either infeasible or sub-optimal.
+The only work we are aware that tackles AL for 3D object detection is reported in \cite{feng2019deep}, but the method is entangled with frustum-based detectors and only uncertainty-based AL is investigated. {More importantly, these methods do not consider the annotation costs associated with creating autonomous driving dataset where both frame-wise and object-wise costs are calculated towards the final cost.
+In this work, we consider a backbone agnostic active learning strategy and specifically optimize the method by considering the realistic annotation costs.}